 - You want a shoe with a wedge midsole that has an injected EVA for lightweight cushioning.

 - You are after a sneaker with a combination of mesh and suede upper for a durable and breathable kick.

 The low-top Adidas LA Trainer Weave displays a legendary design revamped to stand out.
-It is made of well-engineered woven upper that gives character to the overall look.
+It is made of a well-engineered woven upper that gives character to the overall look.
 This breathable and versatile shoe is suitable for all-day exploring the city pavement.

 Meanwhile, the iconic heel plugs and the grippy outsole, which made this shoe famous during the 80s, add style and a distinctive look that will inevitably break some necks.
 The brand welded the iconic 3-Stripe accent for a sleek twist.

 The adjustable pegs found in the midsole of the Adidas LA Trainer Weave draws the attention of the onlookers.
-The Vario Shock Absorption System is an adjustable peg cushioning system was launched in 1984.
+The Vario Shock Absorption System is an adjustable peg cushioning system that was launched in 1984.

 Back in the 80s, Adidas launched the LA Trainer silhouette to celebrate the Olympic Games held in Los Angeles City in California.
 The brand designed this footwear with nylon upper and poly air midsole unit to enhance the litheness and lightness.
 The LA Trainer was the first model to use the Vario Shock Absorption System which allows the wearers to adjust the cushioning according to their preference.